-I paint the female body in states of transformation—pregnancy, birth, postpartum—to show the visceral realities of motherhood.
+I paint the female body in states of transformation—pregnancy, birth, postpartum—to reveal the visceral realities of motherhood.
 I want to know how this experience consumes, ruptures, and remakes the self.
-I’m drawn to the concept of the monstrous feminine—the reproductive body as both feared and revered, volatile, leaking, and uncontrollable.
+I’m drawn to the monstrous feminine—the reproductive body as both feared and revered, volatile, leaking, uncontrollable.

-Growing up on a cranberry farm in Massachusetts, I was immersed in a landscape shaped by cycles of fertilization, growth, and harvest—rhythms that have seeped into my work.
-Cranberry imagery becomes a metaphor for the reproductive body: swollen, fertile, bleeding.
-The harvest depends on flooding, echoing my fascination with containment and permeability.
-I think about the body as a vessel that refuses to be sealed, always in flux.
+Growing up on a cranberry farm in Massachusetts, I was immersed in cycles of fertilization, growth, and harvest—rhythms that shape my work.
+Cranberries become metaphors for the reproductive body: swollen, fertile, bleeding.
+The harvest’s dependence on flooding echoes my fascination with containment and permeability.
+I see the body as a vessel that refuses to be sealed, always in flux.

-I often use my own body as a model, staging performances for the camera to explore both personal and archetypal imagery.
-I reference folklore and classical mythology, reinterpreting figures whose transformations mirror the physical and psychological shifts of motherhood.
-These mythic bodies—shifting, splitting, mutating—speak to the instability of identity that accompanies matrescence.
-My materials embody this fluidity: I use acrylic inks on translucent drafting film, allowing the paint to pool, bleed, and stain.
+I often use my own body as a model, staging performances for the camera to explore personal and archetypal imagery.
+I draw from folklore and mythology, reimagining figures whose transformations mirror the physical and psychological shifts of motherhood.
+These mythic bodies—splitting, mutating—speak to the instability of identity during matrescence.
+My materials embody this fluidity: I use acrylic inks on translucent drafting film, letting the paint pool, bleed, and stain.

 Through these paintings, I confront the contradictions of motherhood—its tenderness and violence, power and erasure, creation and consumption—an experience that is both universal and deeply personal.